dflock/duncanlock.net/content/posts/tech/the-marvellous-incomplete-compendium-of-reddit-automatons.rst

     Jiffy!
 0:07-0:12
     /u/JiffyBot 0:00-0:15

-The bot will respond by replying to your comment, with a comment of it's own, containing an imgur link to an animated GIF of that video, for the time period you specified.
+The bot will respond by replying to your comment, with a comment of it's own, containing an `imgur.com <http://imgur.com/>`_ link to an animated GIF of that video, for the time period you specified.
 This is great for people on mobile devices - animated GIFs load *much* quicker than YouTube.

 .. figure:: /static/images/reddit-bots-jiffybot-example.png